digiltd/oh-rtd-test/Velleman-K8055-Binding.md

 This binding allows to use a [Velleman k8055 USB IO Board](http://www.vellemanusa.com/products/view/?country=us&lang=enu&id=500349) with OpenHab.

-_Note: This binding is currently a proposal, and is not yet merged into an openhab release.
-However, the  development code can be found on the following fork:  !_
+_Note: This binding is currently a proposal, and is not yet reviewed or merged into an openhab release.
+However, for the keen the development code can be found on the following pull request:  https://github.com/openhab/openhab/pull/705_

 ## Pre-requisites